Introduction

 What Rates to Expect

-Interest-only mortgages come with both variable and fixed-term interest rates; fixed term rates currently offer greater stability due to rising interest rates.
-Your rate depends on a range of factors including type of loan taken out, deposit size and total length and amount financed over a specified timeframe.
+Interest-only mortgages come with both variable and fixed-term interest rates; due to rising interest rates, fixed-term rates currently offer greater stability.
+Your rate depends on a range of factors, including the type of loan taken out, deposit size, total length, and amount financed over a specified timeframe.

 Interest-Only Mortgages in the current UK Market

-Mortgages that are interest-only have experienced a comeback in the UK market in recent years.
-Though many lenders withdrew their interest-only offerings following 2008’s financial crisis, an increasing number are offering this type of deal again – though with stringent criteria imposed for interest-only lending such as minimum income requirements and equity deposits/deposit requirements.
+Interest-only mortgages have experienced a comeback in the UK market in recent years.
+Though many lenders withdrew their interest-only offerings following 2008’s financial crisis, an increasing number are offering this type of deal again – though with stringent criteria imposed for interest-only lending, such as minimum income requirements and equity deposits/deposit requirements.

 Our Mortgage Advisers’ Thoughts on Interest-Only Mortgages